ManOfFlash/DiskCacheControl/README.md

 # DiskCacheControl
-This is tiny console windows utility with only one function: controls disk onboard write cache.
+This is tiny console utility for Windows® with only one function: controls disk onboard write caching status.
+No reboot required.

 Usage examples:
 **dcc.exe C: on**
-turns on onboard disk cache of HDD on which resides C disk
+turns on onboard disk caching of HDD on which resides C disk
 **dcc.exe C:**
 shows current cache status
 **dcc.exe C: off**
-turn it off
+turn it off back
+"on" and "off" are case-sensitive
+exit code 0 means success or already in desired state

 # System requirements
-Tested on SATA HDD in AHCI mode on Win10 x64 but should work on other versions. x64 build provided just in case, 32-bit binary works fine on x64 windows.
+Tested on SATA HDD in AHCI mode on Win10 x64 but should work on other versions. x64 build provided just in case, 32-bit binary works fine on x64 Windows®.

 # Development tools
 Visual Studio Express 2015 (14.0) for Desktop